apache/systemds/python-reference.md

 For all the above functions, we always return a two dimensional matrix, especially for aggregation functions with axis.
-For example: Assuming m1 is a matrix of (3, n), NumPy returns a 1d vector of dimension (3,) for operation m1.sum(axis=1) whereas SystemML returns a 2d matrix of dimension (3, 1).
+For example: Assuming m1 is a matrix of (3, n), NumPy returns a 1d vector of dimension (3,) for operation m1.sum(axis=1) whereas SystemDS returns a 2d matrix of dimension (3, 1).

 Note: an evaluated matrix contains a data field computed by eval method as DataFrame or NumPy array.